 - involve end-users (here patients with a chronic disease) in a respectful and effective way in the development of the mini-intervention.

-- perform a problem and contextual analysis in order to identify goal and behavioral change techniques of the intervention and to define the target group
+- perform a problem and contextual analysis in order to identify goal and behavioural change techniques of the intervention and to define the target group

 - create personas, use case scenarios and requirements to match intervention goals and technology choice

-- design a lofi prototype for the mini-intervention where behavioral change techniques and persuasive elements are integrated
+- design a lofi prototype for the mini-intervention where behavioural change techniques and persuasive elements are integrated

 - plan, carry out and report the formative evaluation of the developed lofi prototype with end-users